basilesimon/bsfr/content/weeknotes/weeknotes-54.md

 ---
 date: "2021-10-09T00:00:00Z"

-published: true
-title: 'Speccing = cool - weeknotes #54'
+title: "Speccing = cool - weeknotes #54"
 ---

 I've been working about 50% this week as I'm chaperoning the little one in her introduction to the new daycare centre.
 Which means that I spent my mornings with a group of about a dozen 2-6 year olds – a relatively different bunch than my regular colleagues, believe me.